In this article

 - Symptoms – Include diarrhoea, stomach cramps, nausea, vomiting and fever.
 Symptoms develop in 12-72 hours, and the illness can last for 4-7 days.
 Those who are vulnerable are at a higher risk of becoming unwell and may require treatment.

 - Prevention – Infection occurs through contaminated food or water.
 Therefore, following good hygiene practices and the 4Cs of food hygiene (cleaning, cross-contamination, cooking and chilling) can prevent infection.
-You can learn more about salmonella poisoning by accessing our knowledge base here.
+You can learn more about salmonella poisoning by accessing out knowledge base.

 - Microorganism responsible – A family of bacteria that can cause an infection known as shigellosis or bacillary dysentery.
 There are four species of shigella: Shigella sonnei, Shigella flexneri, Shigella boydii and Shigella dysenteriae.
 Two out of the four species responsible for shigellosis are found in the UK (S. sonnei and S. flexneri).